ScooloV/bbpedia/docs/death_zone/new_inducements.md

 Cavorting Nurglings Induced.

 0-1 DWARFEN RUNESMITH
-50,000 G0LD PIECES, AVAILABLE T0 ANY TEAM WITH EITHER THE '0LD W0RLD
-CLASSIC' 0R 'W0RLDS EDGE SUPERLEAGUE' SPECIAL RULES *Runesmithing is the closest Dwarfs come to using* *magic.
+50,000 GOLD PIECES, AVAILABLE TO ANY TEAM WITH EITHER THE '0LD W0RLD CLASSIC' 0R 'W0RLDS EDGE SUPERLEAGUE' SPECIAL RULES *Runesmithing is the closest Dwarfs come to using* *magic.
 None of this airy-fairy, wave-your-hands-in-the-air* *nonsense